True Disaster

-"True Disaster" is a song by Swedish singer and songwriter Tove Lo released as the second single from Lady Wood (2016), her second studio album.
+"True Disaster" is a song by Swedish singer-songwriter Tove Lo released as the second single from Lady Wood (2016), her second studio album.
 The song was written by Lo and Oscar Holter, and produced by Holter.
 It was released for US radio on 15 November 2016 by Republic Records.
 On 3 February 2017, Lo released the remixed version of the song called "True Disaster (Cut Snake Remix)".